maticnetwork/matic-design-system/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Overview
+# Introduction

-## What is PolygonMesh?
+👋 **PolygonMesh** will help you build beautiful websites in no time.
+It is an open-source design system crafted meticulously by the designers and developer at [Polygon Technology](https://polygon.technology/).

-PolygonMesh is an open-source design system by Polygon Technology.
-It is a collection of pre-built components and patterns that can be used to build websites.
+It is a collection of CSS classes and pre-built components and patterns that can be used to build webapps and websites.
+The CSS Library can be used as a standalone styling library and can also be used as a foundation for your own custom components.

-## The Polygon Ecosystem
-lorem ipsum dolor sit amet, consectetur adipiscing elit.

-## The PolygonMesh Team